 As well as the person living with dementia, delirium can have a major impact on carers.
-Therefore, it is really important to ensure carers are empowered by making them aware of what to look for, how to respond and importantly, to prevent it from happening or recurring.
-Acknowledgement of the vital role carers play in this condition from recognition to treatment and prevention, has only been recognised in the last few years.
+It is really important to ensure carers are given the knowledge of what to look for, how to respond and importantly, to prevent it from happening or recurring.
+Carers play a vital role from treatment to prevention of delirium.

-What are the common risk factors and triggers?
+The common risk factors and triggers for delirium

 - Older Person (age over 65)